Money-Burned/.template-project/README.md

 Please ensure that you have tackled and completed all the tasks on the list by the time your implementation is published.

 - [ ] Replace all placeholders (in square brackets, except those due to hyperlinks) in this file with meaningful information
+- [ ] Have a reference to the [organization profile of "Money Burned"](https://github.com/Money-Burned) (including hyperlink) integrated into the user interface of your application
 - [ ] Have the file [dev-approach.md](./doc/dev-approach.md) reviewed and completed
 - [ ] Make sure your project aligns with the minimal [suggested folder structure](https://github.com/Money-Burned/.github/blob/main/CONTRIBUTING.md#folder-structure)
 - [ ] Have the file [LICENSE.md](./LICENSE.md) reviewed and modified by your needs but please keep it open source; reference to the license terms of the organization including a hyperlink is mandatory